johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 each TSO frame into multiple smaller packets ("segments") for transmission.
 In this document the term "packet" always refers to the entities transmitted on the wire, not TSO frames.

+**Top of Rack Switch (TOR):**
+: The network switches at the edges of the datacenter switching fabric.
+Individual hosts connect to TORs.

 **Unscheduled Data:**
 : The initial portion of a message, which may be transmitted